-Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
-Measurements based on unobservable inputs for the asset or liability.
+Level 1 Level 2 Level 3 Measurements based on quoted Measurements based on inputs Measurements based on prices (unadjusted) in active other than quoted prices included unobservable inputs for markets for identical assets or in Level 1 that are observable for the asset or liability. liabilities that the entity can the asset or liability, either directly access at the measurement date. or indirectly.